valhuber/ApiLogicServer/README.md

 ## How to generate the API Server

-Install as any typical project (I do this is PyCharm):
+Currently, it's easiest to run in the IDE (I do this in PyCharm):

 ```
-cd app_logic_server
 # run create_server.py from IDE
 ```
-Currently hard-coded to create default project: ```Desktop/my_project```.
+Running that way is hard-coded to create default project: ```Desktop/my_project```.
-Expected log:
+Expected console log:

 ```
-API Logic Server Creation 1.0.0
+API Logic Server Creation 1.0.0 (using debug default arguments)

 Delete dir: /Users/val/Desktop/my_project
 Create Project with command: git clone --quiet https://github.com/valhuber/ApiLogicServerProto.git /Users/val/Desktop/my_project